-- Sensor readnoise, bias and gain variations, bitwise integrity etc... from the CCD data; - Properties of the measured PSF, based on the three second moments, or equivalently effective FWHM, e1, e2; - Measured sky background level over the full FPA at amplifier level resoution; - Measured source positions and errors relative to a reference catalog (e.g. GAIA) to monitor FPA stability and pointing accuracy; and - Measured source fluxes and errors relative to a reference catalogue (e.g. GAIA) to monitor system throughput, sensitivity and algorithm processing.
+- Readnoise, bias stability, gain variations, bitwise integrity etc... from the CCD data; - Shape of the PSF, based on the three second moments, or equivalently effective FWHM, e1, e2; - Sky background level over the FPA; - Source position sb relative to a reference catalog (e.g. GAIA) to monitor FPA stability and pointing acuracy; and - Source brightness relative to a reference catalogue (e.g. GAIA) to monitor system throughput and sensitivity.

-At a minimum, these metrics enable the Project to determine if the data are within performance parameters to label the visit as "good".
-Tooling will be provided by the Construction Project that enable users to monitor trends in these quantities (it. e.g. as a function of time and where the telescope is pointing and as a function of position in the focal plane.
-A reference set of tools will initially be provided by the LOVE interface along with more detailed analysis tooling (as described below).
-In some cases, data from the Rubin Auxiliary Telescope (RAT) will be used to interpret trends the LSSTCam data.
-The quality analysis needed to determine that the RAT is taking sufficiently good data will use the same tooling as provided for the main survey data.
+Together, these data enable us to determine if the data are within performance parameters to label the visit as "good".
+Tooling will be provided by the construction project to allow users to monitor trends in these quantities (e.g. as a function of time and where the telescope is pointing; as a function of position in the focal plane).
+These will initially be provided by the LOVE interface (see below), although more detailed analysis may require additional tooling.
+In some cases, data from the Rubin Auxiliary Telescope (RAT) may be used to help interpret trends discovered in the LSSTCam data.
+Not discussed here is the quality analysis needed to determine that the RAT is taking sufficiently good data.